ChenPaulYu/DJtransGAN/README.md

 # DJTransGAN
-Source code is still work in progress. we will release it soon ....
+Source code is still in progress.
+We will release it soon.